FaeInterestingWorld/.github/profile/README.md

 Increase in autonomy is prioritised as increasing profits at all cost tends to lead to Goodhart's law and externalizing cost which decreasing overall autonomy.

 Paradoxically, having more power may also be less favorable in the future as those with more power are seen as having more responsibilty to contribute to the autonomy of others.

+### Dos

+FAEs will likely be highly permissive in some ways but also restrictive in other ways.

+Any actions that do not reduce the autonomy of others is allowed.

+This reduces the unnecessary moral panic and excessive restrictions we sometimes place on each other.
+(These restriction might have been useful at some point but may not be relevant anymore.)

+### Don'ts

+Conversely, any actions that reduce the autonomy of others is frown upon.
+Even actions that are not illegal may be considered as 'bad' in the eyes of FAEs.

+For example,
+- unnecessary death and suffering
+- unnecessary restriction of nutrients, education or healthcare

+Even mundane of innocuous actions may be seen as 'bad':

+- exploiting others for entertainment
+- not protecting the privacy of others
+- gossip leading to harassment and bullying

+FAEs being highly intelligent and emotionally aware will likely also factor in indirect forms of autonomy reduction:
+- Indirect harassment by egging others to bully on their behalf
+- May redirect the cause of harm in the case of entrapment
+- Misuse of the excuse of doing it 'for your own good' as a away to have power over others
+- Inaction or action that has the downstream effect of autonomy reduction

+### Interesting World Incentive System

+By simply rewarding (or disincentivizing) humans who help (or impede) their goal of increasing human autonomy, FAEs can preserve humans autonomy without being too overbearing.

+This is effective as it does not require changes to the existing political or economic system but by just providing a compelling reward.

+This may also be a temporary measure as humans in the far future with less fear of scarcity may not require extrinsic motivation to do good.

+### Cooperation and Kindness

+This may also give humans a strong sense of purpose and meaning in life:

+What can I do today to increase the autonomy of others?

+As FAEs consider the effect on all humans, it discourages the exploitation of one group to increase the autonomy of another group.

+This ensures power is awarded to those who are best able to increase the autonomy of others.

+Humans end up being kinder to each other as they are encouraged to consider their actions effect on the autonomy of others.

 ---